 Ghilarducci frequently publishes in economics journals and edited volumes and has authored several books.
 Her most recent, Rescuing Retirement, is co-authored by Hamilton “Tony” James, Executive Vice Chairman of The Blackstone Group.
 In an unusual partnership, they outline their bold policy vision to create Guaranteed Retirement Accounts (GRAs) for all American workers.

 Pension Reform Advocate

 Ghilarducci’s work focuses on the need to restore the promise of retirement for every American worker.
-To do so, she has put forth a bold reform idea - the creation of Guaranteed Retirement Accounts (GRAs) – to solve the many problems Americans now face in planning for retirement: decreasing coverage and contributions, increasing investment risk, portability, leakage, high fees, and the drawdown of benefits in retirement.
+To do so, she put forward a bold reform idea - the creation of Guaranteed Retirement Accounts (GRAs) – to solve the problems Americans now face in planning for retirement: decreasing coverage and contributions, increasing investment risk, portability, leakage, high fees, and the drawdown of benefits in retirement.

 Ghilarducci’s proposal has met with critical success from high-level opinion leaders.
 In February 2010, the White House Middle Class Task Force issued a report calling Ghilarducci’s proposal a viable option to help American families save for retirement, irrespective of their of financial sophistication, and called for further research on the plan.
 In July of 2009, the U.S. Government Accountability Office (GAO) identified GRAs as one alternative to overhaul the U.S. retirement system.
 In 2008, New York Times Magazine named the GRA Plan one of the best ideas of the year.